-Over the past few years, Keyera's business strategy in respect of its Gathering and Processing business segment has focused on: (i) optimization of Keyera's southern Alberta gas processing assets; (ii) expanding its infrastructure in the prolific Montney and Duvernay developments; (iii) reducing CO2 and GHG emissions; and (iv) ensuring reliable service delivery.
+Over the past few years, Keyera's business strategy in respect of its Gathering and Processing business segment has focused on: (i) optimization and increased utilization of Keyera's southern Alberta gas processing assets; (ii) expanding its infrastructure in the prolific Montney and Duvernay developments; and (iii) reducing CO2 and GHG emissions.
 Examples of how Keyera has been implementing these strategies are outlined below.

-1. Optimization of Southern Gas Processing Assets
+- 1. Optimization and Increased Utilization and Profitability of Southern Gas Processing Assets - (a) Optimization